Jaya Janaki Nayaka

-Jaya Janaki Nayaka is a 2017 Indian Telugu-language romantic action drama film directed by Boyapati Srinu and produced by Miryala Ravinder Reddy under Dwaraka Creations.
-The film stars Bellamkonda Sreenivas and Rakul Preet Singh, alongside Jagapathi Babu, Tarun Arora, Pragya Jaiswal, Sarath Kumar, Nandu, Suman, Jayaprakash and Vani Viswanath.
+Jaya Janaki Nayaka (Hindi: जय जानकी नायक) is a 2017 Indian Telugu-language romantic action drama film directed by Boyapati Srinu and produced by Miryala Ravinder Reddy, under Dwaraka Creations.
+The film stars Bellamkonda Sreenivas and Rakul Preet Singh, alongside Pragya Jaiswal, Jagapathi Babu, Tarun Arora, Sarath Kumar, Nandu, Suman, Jayaprakash and Vani Viswanath.
 The music was composed by Devi Sri Prasad, while cinematography and editing were handled by Rishi Punjabi and Kotagiri Venkateswara Rao.

-Jaya Janaki Nayaka was released on 11 August 2017 to mixed reviews from critics and audiences and emerged as a average, grossing over ₹36.25 crore at the box office.
+It is the first movie in history to make 1B+ views on YouTube in single upload.